Azure/azure-powershell/src/DataProtection/docs/Az.DataProtection.md

 Configures Backup for supported azure resources

 ### [New-AzDataProtectionBackupPolicy](New-AzDataProtectionBackupPolicy.md)
+Creates a new backup policy in a given backup vault

 ### [New-AzDataProtectionBackupVault](New-AzDataProtectionBackupVault.md)
 Creates or updates a BackupVault resource belonging to a resource group.